Reviews You Can Rely On

 Battery

 In our battery tests, the Kobalt XTR Max 24V left the rest of the field in the dust.
-This model completed over seven rounds of our ledger screw and lag bolt gauntlet, effectively 117 screws, before finally running out of juice.
+This model completed over seven rounds of our ledger screw and lag bolt gauntlet, effectively 110 screws and bots, before finally running out of juice.

 Credit: Abriah Wofford

-Coming in second place for this portion of our side-by-side analysis was the Makita XDT13, which drove 78 screws before the battery died.
+Coming in second place for this portion of our side-by-side analysis was the Makita XDT13, which drove around 75 screws and bolts before the battery died.
+The DeWalt MAX XR closely followed with a total of almost 60 screws and bolts.

 impact driver - we were impressed with the overall battery life of the makita xdt13.